-LGCs used solely to satisfy retail sales commitments and surrender obligations are measured at cost.
+LGCs used solely to satisfy retail sales commitments and surrender obligations are measured at lower of cost or realisable value.

 STCs are measured at fair value at the end of the financial year, with changes in fair value recognised in the statement of profit or loss.
 STCs are valued at the market price on the measurement date.